Some Los Angeles Dodgers Retired Numbers at Gift Shop Plaza at Dodger Stadium. Los Angeles Almanac Photo.

 See also:

-Following the line of retired Dodger numbers displayed in Dodger Stadium is a "retired microphone" honoring iconic Dodgers broadcaster Vin Scully.
+Following the line of retired Dodgers numbers displayed in Dodger Stadium.
+Included are "retired microphones" honoring iconic Dodgers broadcasters Vin Scully (2017) and Jaime Jarrín (2018).

 Number 42 Jackie Robinson.
 His is the only number retired for all Major League Baseball teams.